Thomas0176/Vehicle-Detection/writeup_template.md

 I normalized the feature with  StandardScaler from sklearn.preprocessing.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 I then shuffled them to ensure to not have time-series data implications.

-Since I had a lot of challenges with False Positives, I ended up using a 10:1 ration between non-vehicle and vehicle images for training.
+I split up the training and validation test 70:30.

 ###Sliding Window Search